CLI Options

 Caution

-Note that this flag could be another cause for unsoundness - even if such recursion could actually happen in the deployed contract, this code-path won’t be verified.
+This flag could cause unsoundness - even if such recursion could actually happen in the deployed contract, this code-path won’t be verified.

 --summary_recursion_limit